International Cultural Leadership Project (ICLP)

 How does it work?

 ICLP participants attend as many events as they would like throughout the semester.
 Those who earn at least 10 points over the course of the semester get a certificate of completion.
 Those points are earned through attending cultural events, community service activities, or academic lectures.
 The GTI also sends out a weekly newsletter that includes other events happening around campus and Raleigh.
-Participants will go through a Moodle orientation module at the beginning of the semester/school year and sign up for events through OrgSync.
+Participants will go through an orientation module at the beginning of the semester/school year and sign up for events through Moodle.
 A closed Facebook group is also set up to facilitate communication among all ICLP participants.